Living On Campus

 • All personal property has been removed from the room and storage.

-• The room has been cleaned by you and then the Room Condition Report must be completed.
+• The room has been cleaned by you and then the Room Condition Report must be completed by an RA.

 • The proper check-out records have been processed by the Dean of Students Office.
 If you owe money to the college, your housing deposit will go toward paying those charges before the remainder, if any, is refunded.
 Housing charges end on the date of official checkout.